rvosa/supersmart-phylota/README.md

 COMMANDS
 --------
 The functionality of the pipeline is exposed via the 'smrt' command located in script/.
-The 'smrt' command offers thirteen subcommands, representing each step of the pipeline.
+The 'smrt' command offers twelve subcommands, representing each step of the pipeline.

 CONFIGURATION
 -------------